AbdelrhmanIbrahim/Little_Lelouch_01/readme.txt

+NOT WORKING NOW (Back to the repo later)

 Little_Lelouch_01 is a simple UCI bitboard chesss engine written in C++.

 the engine is a UCI engine can work with chess arena.